 Even then you often have to consider the pyramid nature of how they often trained.
 15, 12, 10, one very hard set of 8.
 It’s 4 sets and the volume adds up but only one is even close to limits.
 Dorian, who often gets claimed by the HIT guys for “only doing 1 set to failure” did more than one set PER EXERCISE since he pyramided up to that singular all out set.
 Which isn’t the same as saying go do a single set on each exercise and go home.

-Then we have the Barbalho studies that suggested in both women and men, if you go to true failure, more volume not only doesn’t help but may hurt because it rapidly becomes non-recoverable.
+Then we have the Barbalho studies that suggested in both women and men (note this paper has been retracted), if you go to true failure, more volume not only doesn’t help but may hurt because it rapidly becomes non-recoverable.
 No human could do 14 sets of 5RM in a single workout and survive much less adapt to it.
 I do still want to see replication of those papers with the volumes split across two weekly workouts though.